 From there, it was just a matter of connecting the lines.
 Outside, it just looks like another rain gutter running down the side of the house.
 Inside, all our homeowners see is a wall-mounted unit.
 And, all they feel is year-round comfort.

 Are you tired of your Eagle, ID bedroom constantly feeling too hot or too cold?
 Reach out to us here at Snowflake Air today.
-Starting with a free consultation, we’ll make sure your bedroom — or any room! — is comfortable year-round.
+Starting with a free consultation, we’ll make sure your bedroom — or any room! — is comfortable year-round with mini split installers serving Eagle, ID.